 The Shipwrecked Hackathon by Hack Club

-I’d signed up to Hack Club (opens in a new tab) mailing lists in the past since they run a variety of coding activities.
-However, email particularly stood out to me.
+I’d signed up for Hack Club mailing lists in the past since they run a variety of coding activities.
+However, this email particularly stood out to me.
 I’ve always wanted to visit America, and it seemed like they would be offering me a free flight!

 Following the link led me to a sign-up page where I entered my details to register my interest.
-I spread the word of this event to the other coders I knew, and soon it reached the 5,000 signup threshold to be given the green light.
+I spread the word about this event to the other coders I knew, and soon it reached the 5,000-signup threshold to be given the green light.

 Hack Club is a non-profit organisation that has received some generous donations in the past, but they still can’t afford to give away such a great trip for free.
 To earn my place at the event, I needed to pass The Bay.